Jony635/Commando-1985-NES-Edition_v2/README.md

 Lose ➣ Get shoot by an enemy, colliding with him, or falling into the water.

-##Changelist
+##Changelist (LEVEL 2)

-###Version 0.5
+###Version 0.1

-- Welcome screen, level 1 and win screen implemented.
+ - Menu where you can select to play the second stage or quit
+ - Level 2 map implemented and moving correctly

-- Player that moves and shoots normal bullets.
+ - Player with collider that shots

-- Dying and wining animation.

-- Intro animation (Helycopter).

-- Colliders wall and water.

-- Enemies with random paths and their collider spawning in determined points of the map.
+ - One enemy with collider

-- Boss with determined path that makes you win when it dies.

-- UI with score, high score and player lives implemented.

-- Keys to show colliders, automatically wining and losing, and go into God mode.

-- Music and sound effects implemented correctly.
+ - Gamepad functionallity in the menu

 ##Project wiki